windicss/docs/guide/integrations/vite.md

 Enable TypeScript for your `tailwind.config.js`?
 Sure, why not?

-Rename it to `tailwind.config.ts` and things will just work!
+Rename it to `tailwind.config.ts` and things just work!

 ```ts
 // tailwind.config.ts